-Best Practices For Homepages
+Best Practices For Homepage SEO

 When it comes to homepage SEO, every website will be different.
-Depending on the technology used and how the design is implemented, it can massively impact SEO and the ability to rank.
+Depending on the technology used and how the design is implemented, it can massively impact homepage SEO and the ability to rank.
 Below I will be outlining some of the best practices that should be employed when designing and building a website.
 While it may be difficult to implement every single point, even having a few done properly can make a lot of difference.

-When approaching web design with SEO in mind, you have to think long-term.
+When approaching web design with homepage SEO in mind, you have to think long-term.
 Design trends come and go, but your brand and online presence will last much longer.
 Focusing too much on fleeting design trends can be problematic, but you also don’t want to completely ignore current styles.

 There should be enough content on the page so that users and search engines can read and understand the page and the website as a whole.
 At a minimum, there should be 150 words, it must be descriptive about your brand, location, and services.